Rajesh2459/health_bot/README.md

 ## project description:

 A Flask-based Python web app offers diverse healthcare services: chatbot, doctor appointments, exercise guides,Yoga/Meditation tips, and diet plans.
 Prioritizes user-friendly interface and holistic well-being.
+It includes features such as a chatbot for interactive communication, appointment booking with specialized doctors and exercise guides, Yoga and Meditation tips, and a diet plan.
+The application offers a user-friendly interface and a range of features to cater to different aspects of health & well-being.

 ## Initial Setup for chat bot:
 This repo currently contains the starter files.